orbeon/orbeon-forms-doc/configuration/properties/persistence.md

     value="resource"/>
 ```

-One thing you might notice is that, as far as configuring persistence, you treat Form Builder itself just like another form, with the app name is `orbeon` and the form name is `builder`.
+One thing you might notice is that, as far as configuring persistence, you treat Form Builder itself just like another form, with app name `orbeon` and form name `builder`.

 If you want to change the default provider to Oracle, and since a provider named `oracle` is predefined, the following configuration will do just that: